 So how do you choose a meaning that serves you best?
 Well, it starts by asking yourself, what is the true meaning of this situation?
-It may literally just be like, oh, that’s a red light.
-It means that it’s a red light.
-And therefore, a red light is here and that’s the true meaning.
+It may literally just be, for example, "That's a red light."
+It means that it's a red light.
+And therefore, a red light is here and that's the true meaning.
 You can derive nothing else from it.

 Or it may mean, "I don't understand the information in this math test."
 Whatever it is, you start with the true meaning and then you say what other meanings can actually help and assist me in this situation as opposed to making it worse?